boy12371/headway/README.md

 Lint both client and server with `make lint`

-Lint both client and server with `make lint`

 Run database report with `make report`

+Deploy to heroku with `make deploy`

 ## Technology